CassieMarie0728/my-awesomeness/README.md

 - [thedev-id/thedev.id](https://github.com/thedev-id/thedev.id) - Identity for developers on the web.
 - [thegooddocsproject/templates](https://github.com/thegooddocsproject/templates) - Templates created by The Good Docs Project - for all your tech writing needs.
 - [thehackingsage/fluxion](https://github.com/thehackingsage/fluxion) - WiFi Cracking Tool (Using Evil Twin Attack) With Some Modification.
 (Only For Legal Purposes)
+- [vrypan/jekyll-post-via-web](https://github.com/vrypan/jekyll-post-via-web) - A simple HTML+JS page that allows you to post new articles to your GitHub-hosted Jekyll blog, via web.
 - [wavegu/MailSearcher](https://github.com/wavegu/MailSearcher) - given person's name, search for his possible emails
 - [wdhdev/free-for-life](https://github.com/wdhdev/free-for-life) - A huge list of great stuff you can get for free!
 - [williyam-m/repo2doc](https://github.com/williyam-m/repo2doc) - AI-powered repository-to-documentation generator with quick code insights